dotnet/csharplang/proposals/target-typed-new.md

 > **Open Issue:** What other types should be excluded?

 Note that any restriction on permitted types would raise the success rate of the overload resolution.
-For example:
+For example, the following would successfully compile considering the restriction on the default constructor for value types.
 ```cs
 class C {}
 void M(C c) {}